Last Updated on

-In my previous travel post about Hamburg, I talked about six things to do and see in the city, but this time I want to write a more extended post as I feel that Hamburg is way too underrated and there are so many more things to do and see.
+In my previous travel post about Hamburg, I talked about the six best things to do in the city, but this time I want to write a more extended post as I feel that Hamburg is way too underrated and there are so many more things to do and see.

 One Week in Hamburg: Why Hamburg Is the Perfect German City

 I’m not going to lie: You can see most things in Hamburg in three days.
 But that would only be scratching the surface of what this harbor city has to offer.

 First of all, Hamburg is the biggest city in the north of Germany and can easily be your base for exploring other cities in the region, such as Lübeck, Bremen, and Flensburg, or the islands of the North and Baltic Seas.

 Secondly, Hamburg has a rich history.
 The city was declared a Free City all the way back in 1189 and joined the Hanseatic League in 1321.
 Ever since that time, it has been an important trade city due to its indirect access to the sea (via the river Elbe), and today the metropolitan region of Hamburg is the wealthiest region in Europe.
 There is a lot to learn about maritime history in Hamburg which you cannot discover anywhere else.